Policy on press and social media

 There are other roles in the Society who may from time to time be able to issue comment to the media.
 For example:

-• The head of media and external relations may request a fellow to provide comment on an issue in their capacity as a member of the RSS.
+• The head of of communications may request a fellow to provide comment on an issue in their capacity as a member of the RSS.

 • Statistical ambassadors may comment on something which comes to them via the RSS comms team in their role as an RSS ambassador.
 Ambassadors’ interaction with the media will usually be providing statistical expertise rather than giving the RSS line on a policy issue.
 Ambassadors and other spokespeople should mention their association with the RSS when providing media comments.